How to make web pages accessible

 Before you begin

-Before you begin, make sure your web content:
+Before you start, make sure your web content:

 • was created using this guidance

-• has a suitable alternative if you cannot make it accessible
+• has a suitable alternative if you cannot make it fully accessible

 No web page can be 100% accessible to all users in all situations.

-Be sure to give details on how people can request a version of your content that meets their specific access needs.
-For example, an easy read document, BSL version or contact details if they would like to speak with a person.
+Provide details on how people can request a version of your content that meets their specific access needs.
+For example, an easy-read document, a BSL version or contact details for someone who can help.

 Manual checks

-Be sure to check your content with real users too, including those with disabilities to make sure it works for them.
+Check your content with real users, including people with disabilities, to make sure it works for them.

 Automated checks

-Each page in this guide suggests free tools you can use to help you check your content.
+Each page in this guidance suggests free tools to help check your content.

 Do not rely on automated checkers to tell you your page is accessible.
-They cannot find all issues.
+They cannot identify all issues.

 General automated checkers